 Your role is to document the individual's medical condition and its effect on their ability to work.
 You are responsible for providing a recommendation about the most suitable level of duties, and/or the most suitable number of working hours and the spread of those hours over the working fortnight.
 You must give an opinion about whether these work modifications are due to the medical condition, and whether the modifications are permanent.
 If there are other factors impacting the person's ability to work their regular hours and duties, you should also note this within your report.
-It is important that you also set a date for a medical review at the end of your report.
 You should not comment on whether or not the PIP should be approved as this is a decision made by CSC after reviewing all medical information, including your report.